Skip to the main content.

 Pointing

 Pointing refers to finishing mortar joints, whether in stone or brickwork.
 As mortar tends to have a shorter lifespan than the bricks it holds together, removing and replacing it at the required time becomes necessary to maintain structural integrity and aesthetics.
-Skilled masons with stone or brick pointing can beautifully restore and enhance structures' strength and visual allure by replacing worn-out mortar.
+Skilled masons with stone or brick pointing can beautifully restore and reinforce structures' strength and visual allure by replacing worn-out mortar.

 Tuckpointing